meg-gutshall/flatiron-curriculum-notes/rails/11-authentication/introduction-to-authentication-and-authorization.md

-# Lesson: Intro to Authentication and Authorization
+# Lesson: Introduction to Authentication and Authorization

 Why can _some_ URLs be followed to view a page and have the same experience, but others cannot?
 How are banks able to provide you full access to **your** account information while limiting what everyone else can see?
 This is a common problem that most anyone building a web application will face.
 We'll be exploring this "who gets to see what" problem in this lesson.